-Distance learning can make many of us experienced teachers feel like we are brand new teachers and leave many of us craving help!
+Distance learning can make many of us experienced teachers feel like we are brand new teachers and leave many of us craving to help!
 As a current classroom teacher, I want to share some of our distance learning tips to make it work better.

 Tip 1: Turn Your Home into a Classroom